The red lionfish is an apex predator in coral reef environments.

 Range / Habitat

-• It was introduced into the Western Atlantic in the early 1990s and has been reported from Long Island, New York to South Florida, as well as in Bermuda, the Bahamas, Belize and several Caribbean islands.
+• It was introduced into the Western Atlantic in the early 1990s and has been reported as a highly invasive species from Long Island, New York to South Florida, as well as from Bermuda, the Bahamas and in Belize and several Caribbean islands.

 • This lionfish is primarily a reef-associated species but is also found in other warm, marine waters in the tropics, including estuaries.